venkat-narasimha/Balayya-Bot/README.md

 - **Personalized Greetings**: Mention a user and use the `balayya greet @user` command to have Balakrishna greet them with a random gif.

-- **Bot Invite**: Invite The Legend to your server with the `balayya invite` command, sending an invite link directly to your DM.
+- **Bot Invite**: Invite Balayya Bot to your server with the `balayya invite` command, sending an invite link directly to your DM.

 ## How to Use

-1. Invite the The Legend to your Discord server using the invite link provided.
+1. Invite the Balayya Bot to your Discord server using the invite link provided.

 2. Access the bot's features using various commands like `balayya profile`, `balayya emote`, `balayya fun`, and more.